 Public Sector Pay and Regional Competitiveness: A First Look at Regional Public-Private Wage Differentials in Italy

-In this paper we investigate regional public-private wage differentials in Italy.
-Following the recent wave of reforms that significantly changed wage setting and employment relations in both sectors - increasing decentralization in collective bargaining and enforcing a 'privatization' of public sector employment contracts - we present new estimates of the public-private wage gap by geographical location.
-We report both 'standardized' public-private wage differentials and estimates obtained using geographically weighted regression methods.
+This paper investigates regional public-private wage differentials in Italy.
+Following the recent wave of reforms that significantly changed wage setting and employment relations in both sectors - increasing decentralization in collective bargaining and enforcing a privatization of public sector employment contracts - we present new estimates of the public-private wage gap by geographical location.
+We report both standardised public-private wage differentials, as well as estimates obtained using Geographically Weighted Regressions methods.
 We show that significant differences exist in public-private wage differentials across Italian regions, and that the latter can be partly explained by local labour market conditions affecting the private sector and only marginally the public sector.
-Differences in public-private wage differentials across regions are expected to determine several imbalances in terms of 'wait' unemployment and recruitment problems in the different areas.
+Differences in public-private wage differentials across regions are expected to determine several imbalances in terms of "wait" unemployment and recruitment problems in the different areas.